 If you think that you are eligible for an M.A. but have not been contacted, or if you took your B.A. many years ago and decide now that you need the M.A., please contact the Praelector’s Office on 01223 338404 or firstname.lastname@example.org

 Graduation for Ph.D., M.Phil., MBA, M.B., M.Math, MASt and LL.M. is not automatic and you must formally apply for the ceremony of your choice once your degree has been approved.

 Alternatively, to apply offline, please contact the Praelector’s Assistant on firstname.lastname@example.org to request the Degree Registration and Tickets and Dining Requirements forms.
 These should be completed and returned by email or post to the Praelector’s Assistant.
 Please note, if you wish to receive your degree in absence, a signed “Degree Registration” confirming the address to which the degree certificate should be sent *must* be completed and sent to the Praelector’s Assistant.

-Once an application has been made, further details will be sent/emailed to you nearer to your chosen ceremony date.
+Once you have been registered for a Congregation, further details will be sent/emailed to you nearer to your chosen ceremony date.
 If you apply for the degree in absence, the degree certificate will be sent to you shortly after the ceremony date.